MDA-Courtyard/RespiRate/README.md

 # RespiRate
-RespiRate is an easy-to-use tool for measuring the respiration rate of laboratory mice from videos.
+RespiRate is an easy-to-use tool for measuring the respiratory rate of laboratory mice from videos.
 Requiring nothing more than standard Windows utilities and (optionally) spreadsheet software such as Excel or LibreOffice, it provides the following features: